MatthewKennedy/spree_admin/README.md

 ## The Tech Stack

 - All ES6 Vanilla JavaScript.
-- SASS/SCSS and JavaScript compiled by Rollup.
+- CSS and images all set for Rails Propshaft
-- Uses the Rails Hotwire ecosystem where ever possible.
+- Uses the Rails Hotwire ecosystem where possible.
 - Bootstrap 5